 First of all, what is a lead magnet?

 A lead magnet is a marketing technique that offers quality content and value to prospects "in exchange" for some data: professional email, first name, last name ...
 The lead magnet is generally used in an inbound marketing strategy.

-The principle is to attract his ICP (Ideal Customer Profile) thanks to natural referencing and/or quality content: exclusive blog article, white paper..
+The idea is to attract your ICP (Ideal Customer Profile) thanks to natural referencing and/or quality content: exclusive blog articles, white paper..

 This type of content has 3 main objectives:

-- interest his leads in attracting them to you,
+- Interesting your leads in order to attract them to you,

-- get his information to qualify him and to be able to contact him...
+- Getting their information in order to qualify and be able to contact them...

-- "warm-up" your leads by proposing them quality content and by positioning yourself as an expert
+- "Warming-up" your leads by providing them with quality content and by positioning yourself as an expert

-Choosing a lead magnet must meet certain criteria to be effective
+Choosing a lead magnet must meet certain criteria in order to be effective:

 - S - Simple